ThisNicknameIsTaken/VerilogFromTruthTable/README.md

 ### Hardware utilization
    Maximum that I was able to compile in Quartus was project with 14 input pins.
 Above that value I was getting StackOverlfow error.
-Total time to compile 14bit table took almost 15 minutes.

    Flow Summary

    ![image](https://user-images.githubusercontent.com/32493975/97778563-b4527a00-1b80-11eb-809f-f233f0653dbc.png)

    Flow Elapsed Time